Copyright © 2014 - Northumberland Learning Connection

 Wayne Lang, Chair - Wayne is a Senior Financial Advisor at Assante Capital, and has several offices in Ontario and Quebec.
 Prior to studying art history, he graduated with a B. Comm. from Concordia.
 After years of IT consulting for corporate and government clients in North America and Europe, he began his financial planning business.
 Wayne hosts garden tours at his Port Hope home, Lilac Hollow, to support various charities.

-Bruce Bowden - Bruce is a Canadian historian who has resided locally since 2003.
+Bruce Bowden, Secretary - Bruce is a Canadian historian who has resided locally since 2003.
 His teaching career was spent at Trinity College, U of T, and at Western University where he designed a new MA in Public History.
 At Trinity, Bruce was Dean of College and its Registrar.
 A member of local heritage committees, Bruce is active in restoration planning; on historical museum boards; and in disciplinary reviews with CA/CPA Ontario.

 Andrew Gregg - Andrew moved from Australia to Toronto in 1975, where he joined the Education Department of the Art Gallery of Ontario.
 He moved to Port Hope in 1980 and became Head of Art at Trinity College School, directing plays as well as designing and leading art and architecture trips to world art capitals.
 Andrew holds an M.A. in art history from the University of Toronto, and has lived in the UK and Nigeria.
 He currently makes art in a newly purpose-built studio in Port Hope and travels widely.

-Sarah Holland, Secretary - Sarah retired to Northumberland County after a career with Sotheby’s and as Executive Director the Textile Museum of Canada and the Ontario Association of Landscape Architects.
+Sarah Holland, Acting Treasurer - Sarah retired to Northumberland County after a career with Sotheby’s and as Executive Director the Textile Museum of Canada and the Ontario Association of Landscape Architects.
 Her volunteer board experience includes The National Ballet School Foundation and the Canadian Society of Decorative Arts.
 Sarah is very active locally with Victoria Hall Volunteers, Cobourg Horticultural Society and the St. John Ambulance Therapy dog program.